History of Bermuda: The 1609 shipwreck of Sea Venture

 The survivors spent nine months on Bermuda.
+With ship's supplies mostly gone except for some domestic pigs, the castaways subsisted on rainwater, palm tree pulp, cedar berries, fish, birds (such as Bermuda petrel), and by hunting for the plentiful wild hogs from past Bermuda shipwrecks.

-The master's mate was lost at sea when Sea Venture's longboat was rigged with a mast and sent in search of Jamestown.
-He was not seen again.
-The remainder built two new ships: Deliverance at 40 ft and 80 tons, and Patience at 29 ft and 30 tons, mostly from Bermuda cedar.
-When the two new vessels were complete, most of the survivors set sail on 10 May, completing their journey to Jamestown on 8 June 1610.
+The master's mate and 7 other sailors were lost at sea when Sea Venture's longboat was rigged with a mast and sent in search of Jamestown to rescue the lot.
+The sailors were not seen again.
+The remainder of castaways built two new ships: Deliverance at 40 ft and 80 tons, and Patience at 29 ft and 30 tons, mostly from Bermuda cedar.
+When the two new vessels were completed, most of the survivors set sail on May 10th, completing their journey to Jamestown on June 8, 1610.
 Christopher Carter and Edward Waters remained, the latter being accused of murder, while four others had died, including John Rolfe's infant daughter.
-Later in Jamestown, Rolfe's wife died and he married Pocahontas, daughter of Chief Powhatan.
-They arrived only to find the colony's population almost annihilated by the Starving Time, which had left only sixty survivors.
+Later in Jamestown, Rolfe's wife died (and he would eventually marry a native, Pocahontas).
+The castaways arrived only to find the colony's population almost annihilated by the Starving Time, which had left only sixty survivors.
 According to Sir William Monson, the "swine brought from Bermuda" saved Virginia until the timely arrival of Lord De La Warre.

 Somers returned to Bermuda on Patience in June and found Carter and Waters alive.
 Somers soon died, however, and while his heart was buried at Saint Georges, his nephew, Captain Matthew Somers, returned his embalmed body to England for burial at Dorset.

 1612 official settlement

 Two years later, in 1612, the Virginia Company's Royal Charter was officially extended to include the island, and a party of sixty settlers was sent on Plough, under the command of Sir Richard Moore, the island's first governor.
-Joining the three men left behind by Deliverance and Patience (who had taken up residence on Smith's Island), they founded and commenced construction of the town of St. George, designated as Bermuda's first capital, the oldest continually inhabited English town in the New World.
+Joining the two men left behind by Deliverance and Patience (who had taken up residence on Smith's Island) and Edward Chard, they founded and commenced construction of the town of St. George, designated as Bermuda's first capital, the oldest continually inhabited English town in the New World.

 Bermuda struggled throughout the following seven decades to develop a viable economy.
 The Virginia Company, finding the colony unprofitable, briefly handed its administration to the Crown in 1614.
 The following year, 1615, King James I granted a charter to a new company, the Somers Isles Company, formed by the same shareholders, which ran the colony until it was dissolved in 1684.
 (The Virginia Company itself was dissolved after its charter was revoked in 1624).
 Representative government was introduced to Bermuda in 1620, when its House of Assembly held its first session, and it became a self-governing colony.